bmeg/grip_galaxy/README.md

 ## Test deployment

-Configure Galaxy to allow for interactive tools:
+Configure Galaxy, in the file `config/galaxy.yml` to allow for interactive tools:
 ```yaml
 uwsgi:
   http: localhost:8080